Memory-Enhancing Herbs: Nature's Tools for a Sharper Mind

 - Strain, add honey or lemon if desired.

-- Enjoy 1-2 times daily, ideally in morning and early afternoon for cognitive support.
+- Enjoy 1-2 times daily, ideally in the morning and early afternoon.

-Benefits: This blend combines ginkgo's circulation-enhancing effects, rosemary's acetylcholine-boosting properties, and peppermint's alertness support for comprehensive memory enhancement.
+Why it works: This blend combines ginkgo's circulation-enhancing effects, rosemary's acetylcholine-boosting properties, and peppermint's immediate alertness support for comprehensive memory enhancement.

 2. Calm Focus Lemon Balm Tea